Ibrahim Khattak

 Muhammad Ibrahim Khan Khattak is a Pakistani politician who was a member of the Provincial Assembly of Khyber Pakhtunkhwa.

+Personal life

+Ibrahim Khattak is the son of Pervez Khattak.

 Political career

-Khattak was elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of Pakistan Tehreek-e-Insaf (PTI) from the constituency PK-61 in 2018 Pakistani by-elections held on 14 October 2018.
+Khattak was elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of Pakistan Tehreek-e-Insaf (PTI) from the constituency PK-61 in the 2018 Pakistani by-elections held on 14 October 2018.
 Now he is serving as a Parliamentary Secretary Of Relief Department KPK.
 He defeated Noor Alam Khan of Awami National Party (ANP).
 Khattak garnered 14,557 votes while his closest rival secured 9,282 votes.